fgheysels/iotedge-opcua-publisher/readme.md

 ### Register a new IoT Edge device in IoT Hub

-This can be done via the Azure Portal, or via the commandline, by executing this CLI command:
+This can be done via the Azure Portal or via the commandline, by executing this CLI command:

 ```azcli
 az iot hub device-identity create --device-id <my_device_id> --edge-enabled --hub-name <iothubname>
 ```

+When the device has been created, a tag must be added to the DeviceTwin, to make sure that we can target this specific device when deploying the OPCUA module.

-When the device has been created, edit the Device Twin and add these tags:
+To edit the Device Twin and add the tag, follow these steps:

 - Navigate to the IoT Edge blade of your IoT Hub in the Azure Portal
 - Select the IoT Edge device that is used in this PoC which will host the OPC UA publisher